sguox002/leetcode/leetcode-all.md

 ->>

 <<-1063	Number of Valid Subarrays    		71.7%	Hard
-leftmost element in the subarray <= other elements in the subarray. so the element shall be the min and we are looking for next smaller for each element. monotonic increasing stack.
+valid subarray: leftmost element in the subarray <= other elements in the subarray. so the element shall be the min and we are looking for next smaller for each element. monotonic increasing stack.
 ->>